The first prenatal visit

 A complete physical exam includes a pelvic exam and Pap test to check for cervical cancer.

-Dr. Jenkins generally recommends an ultrasound during the first trimester.
+Physicians at Jenkins Obstetrics, Gynecology & Reproductive Medicine generally recommend an ultrasound during the first trimester.
 A vital part of routine visits, a tool moved over the belly renders a picture of the developing fetus to identify potential fetal problems.

 A healthy pregnancy schedule typically looks something like this: